ALARj Submission Guidelines

 - Double quotation marks within single quotation marks to set off material that in the original source was enclosed in single quotation marks.
 Do not use quotation marks to enclose block quotations (any quotations of 40 or more words)

-- Harvard style referencing is preferred, although APA style will also be accepted (any other style will not be accepted - the paper will be returned for revision)
+- Harvard style referencing is preferred (any other style will not be accepted - the paper will be returned for revision)

 - Maximum of 8000 words for peer reviewed articles and 3000 words for other journal items (including tables and figures)